MICROBLOCK-RUC-INFO/edgeRAD/README.md

 cd doc<br>
 ./regist.sh

-5. send a request to the service<br> curl "http://10.47.10.60:9998/trace/invoke?serviceName=A&traceID=23&returnImmediately=true&reqID=-1"
+5. send a request to the service (It is recommended to use JMeter to simulate user request load)<br> curl "http://10.47.10.60:9998/trace/invoke?serviceName=A&traceID=23&returnImmediately=true&reqID=-1"